MIT-LCP/wfdb-python/docs/index.rst

 The development repository is hosted at: https://github.com/MIT-LCP/wfdb-python

 The package is to be expanded with physiological signal-processing tools, and general improvements.
-Development is made for Python 2.7 and 3.5+ only.
+Development is made for Python 3.5+ only.

 API Reference